 1. Mussels

-Moules-frites, in French, Mosselen-Friet, in Flemish, or mussels with fries, is a classic Belgian dish you can find at just about any café or brasserie in Brussels.
+Moules-frites, in French, Mosselen-Friet, in Flemish, or mussels with fries, is a classic Belgian food you can find at just about any café or brasserie in Brussels.
 It's one of the foods to eat in Belgium.
 The most common way mussels are served in Belgium is steamed in white wine, in big black mussel pots.
 In addition to wine, moules marinières also contain shallots, parsley, and butter.
 Other cooking methods include cream, beer, or even mustard sauce.

 Mussels, on their own, can be served as an appetizer, especially shared among friends, or you can enjoy them with fries as a main course.

 Like most things, not all mussels are created equal.
-You may be tempted by the picturesque Rue des Bouchers in Brussels and the heaped platters of seafood there, but steer clear (unless you like being overcharged for bad service and substandard food.)
+You may be tempted by the picturesque Rue des Bouchers in Brussels and the heaped platters of seafood there, but steer clear (unless you like being overcharged for bad service and substandard food).

 2. Fries